 Looking for the perfect component to pair with your Raptor Lake chip?
 Then discover the best RAM for Intel 13th Gen using our top picks.

 The forthcoming Intel 13th Gen processors come with a ton of integrated power.
 For the first time in history, we will see a chip mainly built for DDR5 RAM.
 Competitors, like AMD, will ditch the current DDR4 platform altogether.
-Luckily, Intel isn’t planning to do that, but if you’re looking to future-proof your rig, you want to pick up some DDR5 RAM or at least the best DDR4 on the market.
+Luckily, Intel isn’t planning to do that just yet, but if you’re looking to future-proof your rig, you may want to pick up some DDR5 RAM kits or at least the best DDR4 on the market.

 The best Intel 13th Gen RAM are memory components that allow the chip to perform swiftly.
 If you’re planning to get the new Raptor Lake processor, you’ll need to get RAM that matches its power.
-That is why we built a list of the absolute best RAM for Intel 13th Gen.
+That is why we curated a list of the absolute best RAM for Intel 13th Gen for your gaming PC.

 Products at a Glance

 How we picked the best RAM for Intel 13th Gen

 The new Intel 13th Gen will include upgraded DDR5 support of up to 5600, plus DDR4 support of up to 3200.
 To pick the best RAM kits for Raptor Lake, we made sure to check every high-quality RAM pack in the market and curated the most powerful, fast, and reliable ones that could give the full Intel 13th Gen rig all the liberty it needs to run smoothly.